PROTOCOLS

 SetMode

 The requested mode is attached to the current client connection to the device.
-Because multiple clients can be attached to the same device at once, the mode with the least restrictions will be the one actively put into effect into the underlying device implementation.
+Because multiple clients can be attached to the same device at once, the mode with the least restrictions is the one actively put into effect into the underlying device implementation.

 Clients must be aware that the resource being accessed is shared, and that the device may be effectively operating at a more open level than the one that was requested (although never at one more restrictive).